starkbank/sdk-python/README.md

 ### Get a reversed invoice log PDF

-After its reversal, a reversed invoice log PDF may be retrieved by its id.
+Whenever an Invoice is successfully reversed, a reversed log will be created.
-Only reversed logs may be used with this method
+To retrieve a specific reversal receipt, you can request the corresponding log PDF:

 ```python
 import starkbank